Azure-Samples/cognitive-services-speech-sdk/docs/usp-translation.md

 **NOTE** It is not clear from documentation of the current translation service whether client can specify a language or a set of languages of interesting.
 If this is supported, a field `languages` can be added to request.
 It also needs to be defined how the language is specified.
 The preferred way is using BCP 47 language tag.
 However, it seems that scope `text` and `tts` require different language tags.
 This needs to be clarified with the translation team.

 **NOTE** The X-ClientTraceId is removed, since the request is not associated with a specific client request.
 And the X-ConnectionId in the HTTP header should be sufficient to identify the client.
 If this is required by the translation service, it can be added though.

+**NOTE** User should be able to send this message without establishing any Websocket connection, since the discovery response contains data that he needs to set up the Websocket connection.
+It needs to be decided though how to support this capability.

 #### Sample Message